goran712/shopify-upsell-product-script/README.md

    - The script updates the cart contents dynamically on button click.

 - **Cart Notification:**
-   - It displays a notification when an item is added, showing the product image and name.
+   - It displays a notification when an item is added, showing the product image and title.

 - **Cart Bubble Update:**
-   - The cart item count bubble near the cart icon is updated with the latest item count.
+   - The cart item count in the cart icon is updated with the latest item count.

 ---